SamArdent/kima/README.md

-Tess' bot for use on Nerdcord
+Sam's bot for use on Nerdcord